Search for UnitedHealthcare CEO's killer yields evidence, but few answers

 “We have reason to believe that the person in question has left New York City,” Police Commissioner Jessica Tisch told CNN on Friday.

-Police have determined from video that the gunman initially arrived at the main bus terminal Manhattan on a Greyhound bus that originated in Atlanta, though it's not clear whether he embarked there or at one of about a half-dozen stops along the route.
+Police have determined from video that the gunman was in the city for 10 days before the shooting.
+He arrived at Manhattan’s main bus terminal on a Greyhound bus that originated in Atlanta, though it's not clear whether he embarked there or at one of about a half-dozen stops along the route.

 Immediately after that, he took a cab to the vicinity of the Hilton and was there for about a half hour, Kenny said.

-At around 11 p.m., he went by taxi to the HI New York City Hostel.
+At around 11 p.m. on the night he arrived, he went by taxi to the HI New York City Hostel.
 It was there, while speaking with an employee in the lobby, that he briefly pulled down the mask and smiled, giving investigators the brief glimpse they are now relying on to identify and capture a killer.

 Associated Press writers Michael Balsamo in Washington, Jake Offenhartz, Cedar Attanasio and Karen Matthews in New York, John Seewer in Toledo, Ohio, and Jeff Martin in Atlanta contributed.